JeffreySmith/Learn-with-ttrpgs/README.md

 # Language_TTRPG
 Capstone Project for INFO8105

+This application is known to run on Linux, MacOS, OpenBSD, and Windows.

-This webpage runs on JavaScript, node, Express, and EJS.
+It runs on JavaScript, node, Express, and EJS and uses SQLite for its database.
 Make sure to run
 ```
 npm install